wasp-lang/wasp/web/docs/auth/entities/entities.md

 ### `findUserIdentity`

 You can find a specific auth identity by using the `findUserIdentity` helper function.
-This function takes a `user` and a `providerName` and returns the first auth identity that matches the `providerName` or `null` if no auth identity matches the `providerName`.
+This function takes a `user` and a `providerName` and returns the first `providerName` identity that it finds or `null` if it doesn't find any.

 This can be useful if you want to check if the user has a specific auth identity.
-For example, you might want to check if the user has an email-based auth identity.
+For example, you might want to check if the user has an email auth identity or Google auth identity.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">